bclynch/pomb-old/README.md

     - Community
         - Shade would have social links for POMB, link / design to community hub, featured members/trips?
         - Community hub would have featured or recent trips, nice map with curated trips on it, suggested people
-    - Blog
+    - Stories
         - Shade would have link + icon to main blog page (current main page), featured posts, categories links
         - Blog itself would be curated list of posts
-        - Route would be /blog and /blog?tag=some-tag and /blog/postId
+        - Route would be /stories and /stories?tag=some-tag and /stories/postId
     - Profile
         - Shade would have nice layout to get to settings, some quick links/btns for trips/junctures, etc
         - Profile page would be like facebook in that what you see is what a vistor would see, but you have the ability to edit some stuff.
 Posts, pics, trips assembled nicely